Autism Treatment

 Masking:

-• People with autism sometimes learn to hide some of their differences or mimic social behaviors and communication patterns of neurotypical people to fit in or be accepted.
+• People with Autism sometimes learn to hide some of their differences or mimic social behaviors and communication patterns of neurotypical people to fit in or be accepted.
 This is called masking.

 • Although masking can help with fitting in, it often takes a lot of energy and can be exhausting.